 You have figured out where you want to go, what you want to see and how long you will stay.
-How much will it all cost?
+The next step is to create a travel budget.
+How much will this dream trip cost?
 Depends.
 Will you be visiting several countries?
 There are huge cost differences between countries.
 What time of year will you travel?
 Traveling during shoulder season will save money, the weather is still decent, there is still a good number of daylight hours and less crowds.
 What is your travel style?
 Luxury hotels will increase cost.
 Eating street food or purchasing food at markets will decrease costs.
 Alcohol will increase costs tremendously.
 Do you plan to take day tours?

 Your next step is to project the approximate cost of your dream trip.
 You can always revise your plans later.
 Planning the expenses before you go will eliminate surprises and stress while you are there AND you will not come home with a huge credit card bill.
 An internet search of travel costs for the destination will provide useful information.
 Many travel bloggers share their travel budgets and are a good source of information.
 Also check current travel guidebooks for location costs.
 Start by looking at the biggest expenses first, this includes transportation and lodging.

 Determine your method of transportation.
 Consider flights to and between locations, airport shuttles, car rental fees, rail tickets, subway passes, taxi’s.
 Save money by flying in and out of the same airport.
 If you will be visiting two countries attempt to book a stopover flight.
 Best airfare prices are often found on a Tuesday or Wednesday 90-21 days out.
 Compare airfare prices across several sites.
 Compare car rental prices.
 Determine how you will get around locally; options include taxi, subway, bus, car rental.